medzz123/tab-tab/README.md

 - Improve snapshots to include rich editor styles
 - Save to database periodically to prevent data loss on server crashes
+- Do snapshots differently to include all edits instead of replacing raw text, so we don't lose history of who is writing what
+- Use tRPC instead of REST for everything that is not WebSocket-related, so it's type-safe with auto-generated types